jimmyrosser/messageBoard/README.md

-# Play-Scalajs for video series
+# play-scalajs-slinky

-This repository has the code for my video series using Play and Scala.js.
+This is my starter project for things that involve Play using Scala.js and the Slinky React binding.
+I'm using this as the starter for student code in Web Apps Spring 2021.